metapolator/metapolator/next/docs/concepts.md

 The first drafts on how *Metapolator neue* works.

-We will use a CSS like format to store all parameters of needed to generate a font.
+We will use a CSS like format to store all parameters needed to generate a font.

 Fundamentals/Data-model